-Participants learn valuable skills on connecting with customers, asking the right questions, and how to find partners to help get startup idea off the ground.
-Plus teams are awarded grants of up to $2,000 for participating that can be used to support customer discovery and business development.
+Participants learn valuable skills in connecting with customers, asking the right questions, and how to find partners to help get startup ideas off the ground.
+Plus, qualifying teams will be recommended to apply for the National I-Corps Program

 The Penn I-Corps program will help you:

 - Better understand why technology has value and to whom.

 - Explore taking new technology to the marketplace

 - Completing the program puts your team in an excellent position to apply to the National I-Corps Program — where you’ll have $50,000 in support to conduct customer discovery.